SalimSama/Algorithm-Engineering-Course/README.md

 ## Image Processing Tool

-A C++ program for image binarization and filtering with multiple algorithms and parallel processing support.
+This is a C++ program for image binarization and filtering with multiple algorithms and parallel processing support.

 ## Features